 Don’t be fooled by the demure size and dainty appearance of these Coconut Flour Pancakes.
 Packed with protein, low carb, and delightfully tender, these pretty pancakes are the breakfast incarnation of small but mighty.

-I’ve received a number requests for a coconut flour pancakes recipe, most coming from those of you who’ve tried and loved these Coconut Flour Cookies.
+I’ve received a number of requests for a coconut flour pancakes recipe, most coming from those of you who’ve tried and loved these Coconut Flour Cookies.

 A few of these requests even mentioned having tried other recipes for coconut flour pancakes in the past, without success.